dkluis/TVMaze/Documentation/Implementation Sequence Notes.md

 **Repeat this for every DB you want to use**

 The config file is setup to have a production, test and alternate DB setup in MariaDB.
+The none Production DB are only needed if you want to change the code and test it on another DB.
-If you only want a Prod then you only have to setup that one.
-You can also change the DB (Schema) name as long as you update the config file as well.
+If you only want a Production DB then you only have to setup that one.
+(You can also change the DB (Schema) name as long as you update the config file as well)

 1. Copy the script from DB_Lib>Scripts>CreateBaseDB.sql
 1. NOTE:  Make sure to update the values statement for Table LastShowEvaluated before executing the script.